OpenVisualCloud/Media-Transport-Library/doc/design.md

 ### 2.3 Session migrate

-Additionally, IMTL has introduced support for session migration with the `IMTL_FLAG_TX_VIDEO_MIGRATE` and `IMTL_FLAG_RX_VIDEO_MIGRATE` flags.
+Additionally, IMTL has introduced support for session migration with the `MTL_FLAG_TX_VIDEO_MIGRATE` and `MTL_FLAG_RX_VIDEO_MIGRATE` flags.
 This feature enables runtime CPU usage calculations.
 When the system detects that a scheduler is operating at 100% capacity, that overloaded scheduler will attempt to redistribute its last few sessions to other underutilized schedulers.
 This migration capability adds flexibility to deployment, accommodating the often unpredictable capacity of a system.

 ### 2.4 Multi process support